TL;DR: The Busy Reader's Guide

 Access to a support team | More difficult to customize |

-These are just a few of the pros and cons for each options.
+These are just a few of the pros and cons for each option.
 One factor to consider is how complex the solution you want to create is and whether a hosted solution can accommodate that.

-"If you've got a support team who need to collaborate on a system and you don't want the hassle of hosting it yourself, a hosted solution makes a lot of sense"
+"If you've got a support team who need to collaborate on a system and you don't want the hassle of hosting it yourself, a hosted solution makes a lot of sense."

 Let's say you wanted to pass on API keys and sensitive information through to your Knowledge Base if the user is logged in.
 That might be a good case to host it yourself.